ThinkDataEd/student/docs/unit1/lesson3.md

 ###**Lesson**

-1. During the previous lesson, you briefly learned what **variables** are. <strong style="color: red;">Create your own definition of the term “variables.”</strong>
+1. During the previous lesson, you briefly learned what **variables** are.
+Create your own definition of the term “variables.”

-2. <strong style="color: red;">Using the Stick Figure information from [Lesson 2](lesson2.md), come up with a set of variable names that describe the different categories of Stick Figure information.
-It is best when variable names are short (1-3 words).</strong>
+2. Using the Stick Figure information from [Lesson 2](lesson2.md), come up with a set of variable names that describe the different categories of Stick Figure information.
+It is best when variable names are short (1-3 words).

     <strong style="color: red;">How do your Stick Figure variable names compare to ours (Name, Height, GPA, Shoe or Shoe Type, Sport, Friends, or Number of Friends)?</strong>